Kevinnm/Github-uitleg/README.md

 The journey that feature takes before it’s merged into `master`

 ![alt text](https://guides.github.com/activities/hello-world/branching.png)

-Have you ever saved different versions of a file?
-Something like:

-* `test.txt`
-* `test-marc-edit.txt`
-* `test-rick-edit-reviewed.txt` <br>
-Branches accomplish similar goals in GitHub repositories.

-Here at GitHub, our developers, writers, and designers use branches for keeping bug fixes and feature work separate from our `master` (production) branch.
-When a change is ready, they merge their branch into `master`.

 ## Create a new branch.
 1. Go to your new repository hello-world.
 2. Click the drop down at the top of the file list that says branch: `master`.